iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 with the difference that we implement the chain rule instead of for the `Apply` constructor.

-Let's start by writing a cheatsheet of derivatives.
+Let's start by writing a cheat sheet of derivatives.
 This is the kind of thing you're probably not allowed to carry to a Calculus exam, but let's say that our program has it stored in its head (provided this makes any sense).
-Our cheatsheet will get a `Func` and turn it into the expression of its derivative.
+Our cheat sheet will get a `Func` and turn it into the expression of its derivative.

 ```haskell